wheelerlab-uwec/wrmXpress-gui/docs/index.md

 Some pipelines require specific experimental procedures to generate the proper data (i.e., the Feeding pipline requires images of worms that have been fed fluorescent dyes), while other pipelines are generalizable across multiple worm species, stages, and imaging environments.
 Detailed documentation for each pipeline can be found at the corresponding links above.

-# Usage
+## Usage

 For large high-throughput analyses, wrmXpress can be run using a command-line interface and is deployable to high-throughput or high-performance remote computer clusters.
-If running small to medium sized analyses (i.e., 96 wells or less), wrmXpress can also be run using a graphical-user interface (GUI) on any computer operating system (Windows, MacOS, Linux) and Docker Desktop.
+If running small to medium sized analyses (i.e., 96 wells or less), wrmXpress can also be run using a graphical-user interface (GUI) on any computer operating system (Windows, MacOS, Linux) with Docker Desktop.
 This documentation is oriented toward users of the GUI and includes screenshots and videos of GUI configuration and usage.

-## Installation of the GUI
+### Installation of the GUI

 ***Prerequisites*** - Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/)